wciesialka/equation-visualizer-py/README.md

 The recommended way to install the most up-to-date version of this project is by cloning the respository and running `setup.py install`.
 This allows you to control which branch you install as well.
 This may not always guarantee a stable release, however.

+You can also use pip to install the recommended release from [PyPI](https://pypi.org/project/veq/) with `pip install veq`.

 ### Requirements

 It is recommended you use the most recent stable version of Python.
 This project was built using Python 3.8.10.
 Dependencies are listed in [requirements.txt](requirements.txt) and should be installed when running `setup.py`.